Originally published: 04.MAR.2022

-Hashimoto's disease (also referred to as Hashimoto's thyroiditis or chronic lymphocytic thyroiditis) is an autoimmune disorder in which your immune system attacks your thyroid.
-This ultimately results in a decline in hormone production which can cause hypothyroidism (underactive thyroid); a condition in which your thyroid gland doesn't produce enough of certain crucial hormones.
+Hashimoto's disease (also referred to as Hashimoto's thyroiditis or chronic lymphocytic thyroiditis) is an autoimmune disorder in which your immune system attacks your thyroid resulting in a decline in hormone production.
+It is a common cause of hypothyroidism in the United States; a condition in which your thyroid gland doesn't produce enough of certain crucial hormones.

 Although it's most common in women, it can affect pretty much anyone.
-In fact, it's one of the most common causes of hypothyroidism in the United States, affecting about 5 out of every 100 people.
-Here's everything you need to know.
+In fact, it affects about 5 out of every 100 Americans alone .
+From symptoms and causes to diagnosis and management, here's everything you need to know about Hashimoto’s disease.

-Hashimoto's disease typically progresses over a long period of time and more often than not, may show little to no noticeable symptoms.
-As the disease progresses, however, it's common for the thyroid to become noticeably larger - resulting in the front of the neck looking swollen.
+Hashimoto's disease typically progresses over a long period and more often than not, may show little to no noticeable symptoms.
+As the thyroid disease progresses, however, it's common to notice an enlarged thyroid - resulting in the front of the neck looking swollen.

 - Fatigue and sluggishness